mozilla/sep315/labs/01-security-simulation-scenario-review.md

     ![MozDef basic auth prompt](img/01-MozDef-basic-auth-prompt.png)
   * Once you log in you'll see the MozDef web UI
     ![MozDef Web UI](img/01-MozDef-Web-UI.png)
-* Visit the Kibana dashboard by clicking the `KIBANA` menu item.
+* Visit the Kibana data visualizer by clicking the `KIBANA` menu item.
 This will prompt for the same HTTP basic auth username and password, `mozdef` and `password`
   ![MozDef Kibana UI](img/01-MozDef-Kibana-UI.png)

+## Verify environment is complete

+Ensure that you are able to get to the MozDef web UI and Kibana data visualizer UI.